 - Those who test positive twice are subjected to a third test using a gas chromatography/mass spectrometry method that looks for specific chemicals in the urine.

 - If the level is below a specific threshold, the test is considered negative; if it is above that threshold, it is deemed positive.
-The Department of Defense can test for marijuana, amphetamines, cocaine, LSD, barbiturates, PCP, and opiates, although it doesn't always do so.
-All samples are examined for amphetamines, marijuana, and cocaine and steroid testing if a drill sergeant requests it.
+The Department of Defense can test for MMJ, amphetamines, cocaine, LSD, barbiturates, PCP, and opiates, although it doesn't always do so.
+All samples are examined for amphetamines, MMJ, and cocaine and steroid testing if a drill sergeant requests it.